 Ovulation induction and intrauterine insemination can help patients with endometriosis but is limited as the eggs and sperm are still easily destroyed by the inflammation from the endometriosis, resulting in pregnancy rates per treatment cycle 50% lower than other infertile patients without endometriosis.

 In- vitro fertilization (IVF) is the great equalizer in patients with endometriosis as it allows the eggs to be removed from the body before they are exposed to the inflammation.
 The sperm is also not exposed to the inflammation and resulting embryos are placed back into the uterus where the tissue is normal and inflammation is not present.
-Resultant pregnancy rates are equal to other patients with infertility because the process of IVF has eliminated exposure of the eggs and sperm to the inflammation and the pathophysiology of endometriosis.
+Resultant pregnancy rates are equal to other patients without infertility because the process of IVF has eliminated exposure of the eggs and sperm to the inflammation and the pathophysiology of endometriosis.

 At Coastal Fertility Specialists we complete an infertility evaluation to make sure there is not a second cause of infertility.
 If the remainder of the evaluation is normal and the only diagnosis is mild to moderate endometriosis, we would typically recommend starting with simpler forms of treatment such as ovulation induction and intrauterine insemination.
 If that is unsuccessful or if there is moderate to severe endometriosis, we would then typically recommend proceeding to in-vitro fertilization treatment, which provides very high pregnancy rates.